 2. Most recent Bangladeshi Machine Readable (MRP) passport (original passport) and its photocopy (Photo and Information Pages only).
 If the most recent MRP is lost, you are required to attach GD/police report containing the number of the lost passport.
 Original passport will be returned along with the reissued passport.
 If you want to get it back after the enrolment without waiting till the reissue of passport, please provide an additional prepaid, self-addressed return envelope of USPS with a brief note of request.

-4. Copy of Bangladeshi NID or Birth Registration Certificate.
+4. Photocopy of Bangladeshi NID (both front and back parts on one page) or Birth Registration Certificate.

-5. Copy of Dual Nationality Certificate issued by the Government of Bangladesh (if you are a US citizen);
+5. Photocopy of Dual Nationality Certificate issued by the Government of Bangladesh (if you are a US citizen);

-6. Copy of legal status, e.g. valid visa, permanent resident card, or a notarised affidavit that you are not a US citizen;
+6. Photocopy of legal status, e.g. valid visa, permanent resident card, or a notarised affidavit that you are not a US citizen;

-7. Copy of marriage/divorce certificate (if you want to add or change marital status/spouse name);
+7. Photocopy of marriage/divorce certificate (if you want to add or change marital status/spouse name);

 8. if there is any change in data from the most recent Bangladeshi MRP, please submit relevant supporting documents as per this Circular: https://file.mofa.gov.bd/uploads/fc62c7e3-a682-44ed-bb28-99e741c6cd53//639/abf/5f8/639abf5f8608c234910613.pdf